 Thinking of bringing your dog to France?
+Wondering how to get your dog from the United States to Paris?
 International pet travel from the United States to the EU is straight forward.
 Start by checking out our international pet travel checklist for all the rules around bringing your dog on a plane internationally.
 We found France to be very dog friendly, and the only requirements for border entry are a USDA stamped health certificate, microchip, and rabies vaccine.
 Having spent 2 months a year in France while growing up, we are no strangers to Paris – we have put together a guide with the top destinations that are dog friendly.
 Luckily, Paris is very dog friendly so the outdoor monuments are pet friendly!

 Where can you bring your dog in Paris?

 Yes!
 Dogs Allowed & Welcome at these places in Paris…

 At cafes with outdoor seating are very dog friendly!